mohammedzee1000/site/content/posts/10-02-2018_kubernetes_community.md

 ---
-title: "Kontributing to Kubernetes - The Six Month Checkpoint"
+title: "Kontributing to Kubernetes"
 date: 2018-10-02T20:21:10+05:30
 draft: false
 categories: ["blogging", "opensource", "containers", "engineering"]
 tags: ["code", "experience", "go", "kubernetes", "CI/CD", "learning"]
 description: "My experiences so far, with this amazing community."
 ---

+The Six Month Checkpoint:

 I still cannot believe it.
 It was slightly more than 6 months ago, that i started contributing to [Kubernetes](https://kubernetes.io/).